guidesmiths/acdc/README.md

 ## The Concepts

-AC/DC works on the concept of flows of tasks.
+AC/DC works on the concept of flows of asynchronous tasks.
 The output from one task becomes the input for the next.
 The first task in a flow is implicitly set by AC/DC and will wrap the remaining tasks in a domain.
 The first explicit task in a flow will usually be a 'sequence', which will execute a collection of other tasks.
 For example...

 Given a customer